lms-org/lms_tools/README.md

   the current working directory.
 - `report-device-ip.py <url>` - Gather all IPv4 addresses on local network
   interfaces and send them via HTTP POST.
+- `lms-deploy <source_dir> <deploy_target>` - Compile the given config repository
+  locally for ARM and deploy it via rsync on a remote computer.

 ## Device IP
 ### Client